SunCents Logo SunCents

 Incentives & Tax Credits

-• Property Tax Exemption: North Carolina law exempts the added value of a solar energy system from your property taxes.
+• Property Tax Exemption: North Carolina law exempts 100% of the value added by a residential solar system from your property tax assessment.
+Your home's value increases, but your tax bill doesn't.

 Policy Status